-Manufacturing industries continuously face the challenge of delivering high-quality products under high production rates while minimizing non-value-adding activities.
-The recent COVID-19 pandemic is causing manufacturers to rethink their global supply chains and the flexibility of their production sites to get a resilient manufacturing.
+Manufacturing industries continually face the challenge of delivering high-quality products at high production rates while minimizing non-value-adding activities.
+The recent COVID-19 pandemic is causing manufacturers to rethink their global supply chains and the flexibility of their production sites to achieve a resilient manufacturing.

-The European research project Flex4Res aims to improve the resilience of supply chains.
+The European research project Flex4Res (Data spaces for FLEXible production lines and supply chains FOR RESilient manufacturing) aims to improve the resilience of supply chains.
 Therefore, it provides an open platform for secure and sovereign data exchange along the supply chain to support production networks’ reconfiguration for resilient manufacturing value chains.
-Additional toolboxes for resilience assessment and reconfiguration planning enable stakeholders across the supply chain to manage different types of disruptions by reconfiguring supply chains and production lines quickly and efficiently.
+Additional toolboxes for resilience assessment and reconfiguration planning enable stakeholders across the supply chain to manage different types of disruptions by quickly and efficiently reconfiguring supply chains and production lines.

-The integrated solution will be tested and validated in four industrial pilot cases on the reconfiguration of different hierarchical layers from value-chain to machine and device.
+The integrated solution will be tested and validated in four industrial pilot cases on the reconfiguration of different hierarchical layers, from the value-chain to machines and devices.

 Hans Berg GmbH & Co.
 KG

-At voestalpine, the products vary in size and shape and can only be machined on machinery providing the necessary capabilities.
-Currently, no automatic mechanism exists to optimise the workflow through reconfiguration of the manufacturing process.
+Challenge: The products vary in size and shape and can only be machined on machinery providing the necessary capabilities, which also vary on other factors such as tools.

 Boosting supply chain resilience